Ariana Grande holds benefit concert in wake of terror attacks

 Seven people were killed and 48 were injured in that attack.

 Officials tightened security for Sunday's concert.
-Before the show, Grande's manager Scooter Braun released a statement vowing that the show would go on.

-"All artists involved have been unwavering in their support this morning and are determined to carry on with the show," he said.
-"We ask the strong city of Manchester and the world to join us in making the statement that hatred and fear will never win."

 On Friday, Grande visited some of her injured fans at the Royal Manchester Children's Hospital.